iver-wharf/iver-wharf.github.io/docs/development/hot-reloading-web.md

 > and hit save, after a short moment the web page will reload and your added
 > HTML tag is visable instantly.

-In our `docker-compose.override.yml`/`docker-compose.build.yml` file to run Wharf locally with we've disabled the `web` service by default because we developers find ourselves usually editing the frontend and backend from time to time.
+In our local Docker Compose build config, the `docker-compose.build.yml` file, we have disabled the `web` service by default because we find it more convenient to run it outside the docker environment.

 If you're only developing in the backend, it might be nicer to only run the web through Docker Compose, but if you need to develop the frontend then